 Learning how to be grateful is definitely something that we should pass on to our kids.
 If you can get them into the habit of expressing gratitude from an early age, it is likely to have a positive effect in the long run.
 Here are some ways to build a gratitude habit in your home.

-One of the most popular and effective ways to express gratitude is through journaling.
+One of the most popular and effective ways to express gratitude stories is through journaling.
 It encourages our kids to acknowledge the positive moments in their day, no matter how insignificant they may seem.
 Whether it is a smile from a stranger, a good grade on a test, a gift from a relative, or an awe-inspiring sunset, they will begin to feel calmer and more joyful by appreciating these experiences.
 Our children can greatly benefit from keeping a gratitude journal, but it’s important that we keep it fun for them such as with multimedia ideas like blogs and videos.

 Thanksgiving Dinner Every Night

 The most important stress buster that I added to my life was introducing a gratitude prayer with my children every night as part of their bedtime routine.
 We go around the room and each say one thing we are thankful for that day and one thing we hope for in the future.
 It is such a special time we share together, and has become a key part of our lives.
-I love this practice because it gives me a chance to think about gratitude everyday, even if I don’t always say everything I am thinking out loud for my children to hear.
+I love this practice because it gives me a chance to think about gratitude every day, even if I don’t always say everything I am thinking out loud for my children to hear.
 And when you do it with your children, they hold you accountable.
 My children love it so much that they now need to say thank you before they can fall asleep.

 Finally, try finding gratitude moments with your children throughout the day.
 A great time is during the car ride to and from school or when you are waiting in line at a store or in the doctor’s office.
 Connect with your children by asking them what happened during their day what they are grateful for.
 Make gratitude part of your children’s afterschool routine.

-Add some fun and interest by asking your kids to use the alphabet, colors, shapes, or other categories to guide what that are thankful for.
+Add some fun and interest by asking your kids to use the alphabet, colors, shapes, or other categories to guide what they are thankful for.
 For example, ask them to find one thing they are grateful for based on the colors of the rainbow: the delicious red apple they had during lunch, the bright blue sky, and the beautiful purple flower blooming in front of your house.
 Next, spark their appreciation for nature by taking them to awe-inspiring places like gardens, the beach, parks, and hiking and camping spots.
 And just when your day seems stressful and out of control, take a gratitude break to calm everyone down and to gain a new, more uplifting perspective.